odinguden/Prosjekt-IDATA2304-Gruppe-16/protocol.md

 the one from point 2.
 9. The sensor node receives the request, reads off the request's sender's address, and sends a message containing the sensor node's actuators and sensor info to that address.
 10. The server receives the message, reads off the destination, and routes the message to the control panel.
 11. The control panel receives the message, reads its payload, and adds the data to the interface.
 Since the message is from an unknown node, it adds a new tab for the node.
-12. The user uses the control panel's interface to open a window by pressing the checkbox.
+11. The user uses the control panel's interface to open a window by pressing the checkbox.
 13. The control panel sends a message routed to the sensor node with which the window is associated, which is then routed by the server similarly to the other messages.
 14. The sensor node receives the message, and opens the window.
 It then sends a multicast to all connected control panels notifying them of the change.
 15. The sensor node notices that the temperature of the room has changed, and multicasts a sensor info message to all control panels on the network, containing information about the sensor change.
 16. The control panel receives the message and updates the data in the interface.
 17. The user goes to the sensor node and shuts it down for the night in order to save power.
 18. The sensor node multicasts its final words to all connected control panels, telling them that it is leaving.
 The control panel picks up this message and removes it from its interface.
 ## Reliability and security

-TODO - describe the reliability and security mechanisms your solution supports.
+Its not the client itself that decide where the messages come from.
+Its the server.
+We use UUID so each client is assigned a unique session ID (UUID), which helps in reliably tracking and managing client sessions.
+This is crucial for maintaining the continuity and integrity of each client’s interaction with the server.